 Smokers are at greater risk of developing peptic ulcers, Crohn’s disease and gallstones and can experience chronic heartburn.
 Smoking also affects the way the liver operates, particularly in terms of how it processes alcohol.

 Smoking or chewing often quickly becomes a deeply-rooted habit for many daily users.
 You smoke/chew when you’re tired, when you’re anxious, when you’re drinking, when you’re driving, when you’re happy, sad, stressed nervous, or celebrating.
 When smoking becomes linked with several daily occurrences, it becomes a habit as much as it is an addiction to nicotine.
 Cigarettes and smokeless tobacco become a crutch.
 You may feel naked without it.
 You’ll suddenly alter you day in order to get it.
 Using tobacco can seriously alter your daily routine & lifestyle.
 Do you sometimes wish you didn’t have to worry about having cigarettes or smokeless tobacco?

 Image of a Smoker/Chewer

 Tobacco users may deter relationships due to their potential partner’s lack of tobacco use.
-Smoking also can cause premature aging, yellowing of the teeth, increased coughing, sickness, & the smell of smoke lingers that lingers on the skin, in the air, and on clothes.
+Smoking also can cause premature aging, yellowing of the teeth, increased coughing, sickness, & the smell of smoke lingers on the skin, in the air, and on clothes.
 How do you want to be identified?
 As a smoker or a non-smoker?